-The NDCCRT has prioritized several strategies for increasing colorectal cancer screening statewide.
-There are 4 workgroups actively working to implement these strategies.
-If you are interested in a joining a workgroup or learning more, please contact email@example.com.
+The ND Colorectal Cancer Roundtable has prioritized several strategies for increasing colorectal cancer screening statewide.
+Priority strategies include provider education, public awareness, and access to care.
+If you are interested in a joining a workgroup or learning more, please contact firstname.lastname@example.org.

 Thank you to the following ND organizations for signing the 80% by 2018 Pledge: